Literature

 — It is quite purified.
 I don't write very long verses.
 A single repeated word is more poignant than a whole page written.
 My poetry is free verse.
 They are short verses, but I seek the sonority of the words.
 It is not a loaded poetry.

-What moment is poetry living?
+What moment is poetry experiencing?

 — What importance does Júlia Febrer give to poetry?